 3) I also stopped myself from over thinking it -- you know, like "What about her family, her husband, etc.".
 I have to balance that out.
 What about me and my family?
 We were paying real money for her to do a real job.
 She wasn't doing a good job, leaving me more work to do, and felt entitled to our "things" that we would have handed over to her willingly, had she just asked.

 4) People can be weird.
 No one is perfect.
 But I don't need to put up with anything I'm uncomfortable with from the beginning.
 I can be kind and still be a #BOSS.

 5) My dear friend made an astute point: It doesn't even matter whether they were my pants or her pants.
 She'd done enough to make me mistrust her, and all that mattered was how that made me feel.
 It didn't feel right to me and that's all the validation I need.

 With a day or two to let this all sink in, a story she'd told me surfaced to the front of my mind.

 I'm moving on and staying truer and truer to my intuition because it was right from the beginning.
-I just needed to be strong enough to listen and to realize that if I'm creative about it, I can get the coverage I need for my housekeeping needs and childcare with the people I really trust and feel good about, even if they aren't full-time employees in my home.
+I just needed to be strong enough to listen and to realize that if I'm creative about it, I can get the coverage I need for my housekeeping needs and childcare with the people I really trust and feel good about.

 Thank you so much to my friends who have recommended their trusted and true housekeepers and babysitters!
 I don't plan to hire anyone new for a long time.
 I have an amazing cleaning crew who used to come just to deep clean, and they're going to come more frequently for me, and I have two regular babysitters who we love.
 That's all I need right now.
 I so appreciate all of your kind words and support but I can't bring myself to introduce anyone new at this time. <3